How long after drinking can I drive?

 Drivers found guilty of causing death through drunk driving can expect:

 - An unlimited fine

 - Up to 11 penalty points which could stay on your licence for up to 11 years

 It’s a sobering fact that more than 1,850 people were killed on UK roads in 2019 while the total number of casualties and fatalities rose by 4% from the previous year.

 Is drink driving a criminal offence?

 Yes – if you’re charged with drink driving your case will be heard in a criminal court.
-If you’re convicted, you’ll end up with a criminal record as well as penalty points – find out more in our guide to driving offence codes.
+If you’re convicted, you’ll end up with a criminal record as well as penalty points – find out more by visiting the Official Government page for endorsement codes or in our guide to driving offence codes.

 What are the drink-drive limits?